 (ii.)
 Shops.
 All the States, excepting Tasmania, have statutes containing provisions respecting the hours during which shops may be kept open for business.
 These provisions, in effect, not only limit the hours during which shop-hands may be employed, but apply also where the shops are tended by the proprietor alone and by himself and family, with, however, certain exceptions, such as exist in the State of Victoria.
 In that State shops wherein not more than one assistant, whether paid or not, is employed, are permitted to remain open for two hours a day longer than other shops of the same class.
 The object of this is to relieve the hardship which exists for such persons, for example, as widows who are wholly dependent for a livelihood upon the casual trade of small shops.
+It is, however, reported that little or no benefit has accrued from the permission.
 In New South Wales, Victoria, Queensland, South Australia, and Western Australia the closing time of shops, except those specially exempted, is 6 p.m. on four days of the week, 10 p.m. on one day (except 9 p.m. in South Australia), and 1 p.m. on one day-thus establishing a weekly half-holiday.
 In Western Australia the opening hour is fixed at 8 a.m.
-In addition to fixing the closing hour; the total daily and weekly working hours are delimited in the case of women and children.
+In addition to fixing the closing hour, the total daily and weekly working hours are delimited in the case of women and children.
+In some States, butchers' shops must be closed an hour earlier than other retail establishments, the reason being the early hour at which assistants must start, to attend to the markets and early morning.